Alan Doherty [Rated By ICRA] Level Double-A conformance icon, W3C-WAI Web Content Accessibility Guidelines 1.0

 Alan Doherty's Advice on how to setup/run a Mailserver well

-Things you need do
+Why you should need do these things

-These Requirements are not a minimum for operating a functional mailserver/Mail Transfer Agent {hereafter reffered to as MTA}, but are rather the minimum required for operating a trustable traceable authentic-looking and unlikely to be refused service MTA
+These Requirements are not a minimum for operating a functional MTA, but are rather the minimum required for operating a trustable traceable authentic-looking reputable and unlikely to be refused service MTA

 One that will comply with the strictest requirements from those receiving your e-mail {and trying to verify wheither or not your mail comes from an MTA or a bot-infested PC}

-Obviously if everyone followed ALL these steps telling mail from an MTA from mail from a bot would be simpler, unfortunatly not enough people do yet, and thus a lot of bot-spam gets delivered and a lot of badly configured 'legitimate' MTA mail gets refused, through the guesswork having to be done by recieving systems
+Obviously if everyone followed ALL these steps telling mail from an MTA from mail from a bot would be much simpler, unfortunatly not enough people do yet, and thus a lot of bot-spam gets delivered and a lot of badly configured 'legitimate' MTA mail gets refused, through the guesswork having to be done by recieving systems

 scope here is the MTA only not the content traveling via the MTA that is logically a seperate realm entirely, also remember not all MTAs receive mail and not all MTAs send mail, although admittedly most do some of both